JLuc/scribus-project-manager/README.md

 sources="CoverBegin		Summary  InsidePages		Adverts  CoverEnd" sourcespattern=2
 ```

+Page number specifications can also be embeded in this source spec.
+See later.

+# Running

+The `makbook` script does run `slacheck` on each file of the source and performs various tests and actions, depending on the command line or config files options.

+* Default :
+  - it does test whether files and project conforms to the standards described in the config files : color management, image file storage, etc
+  - when page numbers are specified in the source, it tests whether the globaly produced PDF conforms with these pages specs.
+  - it updates the PDF when they are out of dates compared to their SLA origin.
+This ensure the produced concatenated PDF is up to date.
+  - it concatenates all chapter's PDF into a big PDF.

+* with `-set` option, it edits the SLA so it conforms to the specified config.
+When doing so, it doesn not update the PDFs.
+A later call without `-set` option will produce the updated PDFs.

 ## Page numbering ##

 The project can check and set the correct numberging of pages in each file of the project.